yongyucode/platinhom.github.com/pages/about/index.md

 layout: page
 ---

->Love science, love your own life.
+> Love science, love your own life.
 Just do what you like!
+> Use your hands, to win yourself!

 I'm doing research in computational chemistry/biology.
 My reseach interest includes computer-aider drug design, chemoinformatic, computational biology.
 I also love the research for organic mass spectromety  and organic chemistry I did before.
 I wanna combine my knowledge on computational chemistry/biology and organic chemistry to solve problems in sciences, especially in drug design.